tahubusuk/learning-unity2d/README.md

 # learning-unity

-To download the game, just click this [here](https://drive.google.com/drive/folders/1VUCRoxfV1iZSiWDwzIdUSZCS-SdmOuVz?usp=sharing)
+To download the game, just click this [here](https://drive.google.com/drive/folders/1StC2J1xMmP9dkGlSAtk8wTAKhuZws8Fq?usp=sharing) and download the built game folder.
+Please beware that the quit game is not implemented yet, so you need to alt tab and close it manually